Valentines Day Sachet Crafting Project

 Here are the steps to making this Valentine Sachet Project:

-- Put two of the fabric squares together.
+- Fold the fabric rectangles together.
 Be sure to have the fabric wrong side OUT.
 Pin the fabric in place to hold.
-Six squares will make 3 sachets.
+Three rectangles will make 3 sachets.

 - Starting on one edge of the fabric, and leave a 3/8″ seam allowance, sew the first seam.
 When you reach the top edge, leave the needle down, raise the presser foot and turn the fabric 90 degrees.
 Put the presser foot back down and sew about 2″.
 Back stitch to secure and cut the thread.
 Skip over about 1.5 or 2″ of the edge and then lower the needle and presser foot to sew to the end, follow the same instructions as above for turn the work at the corner.
 You are leaving an opening on one side of the sachet.
 This is to turn the work right side out and to leave room for stuffing.